Decoding the Jargon: What’s OBGYN All About?

 Check out acog.org , they got ya covered.

-National Institutes of Health: nichd.nih.gov/about/org/der/branches/ghdb
+National Institutes of Medical Research: nichd.nih.gov/about/org/der/branches/ghdb

 American Congress of Obstetricians and Gynecologists: acog.org